magento/devdocs/guides/v2.1/howdoi/php/php_clear-dirs.md

 </table>

 <h2 id="howdoi-clear-how">How to clear the directories</h2>
-To only clear directories and not perform other actions, log in to the Magento server as the <a href="{{ site.gdeurl }}install-gde/prereq/apache-user.html">Magento file system owner</a> and clear directories using a command like the following:
+To only clear directories and not perform other actions, log in to the Magento server as the <a href="{{ site.gdeurl21 }}install-gde/prereq/apache-user.html">Magento file system owner</a> and clear directories using a command like the following:

 	rm -rf <your Magento install dir>/var/di/* <your Magento install dir>/var/generation/*